fredstraub/ICS422/README.md

-# ICS422
+# ICS422 Network Science Methodology

-Files for the ICS 422 Spring 2022 class at University of Hawai'i at Manoa
+Files for  Spring 2022 class at University of Hawai'i at Manoa

 The class uses Gephi and R (R Studio)